ironhack-labs/lab-javascript-functions-and-arrays/README.md

 #### Random selector

-Declare a function named `selectRandom` to randomly select one element from a card stack.
+Declare a function named `selectRandom` to select one element from a card stack randomly.
 The function should expect an `array` as an argument and should return a random element from the array.

 <br>